jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Android | MediaCodec, OMX
 RPi | OMX

-Here is the official list of supported Codecs for [NVIDIA Graphics Cards](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).
+[NVIDIA using ffmpeg official list](https://developer.nvidia.com/ffmpeg).
 Not every card has been tested.
 These [drivers](https://github.com/keylase/nvidia-patch) are recommended for Linux/GNU and Windows.
+Here is the official list of [NVIDIA Graphics Cards](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix) for supported Codecs.

 List of supported Codecs for [VAAPI](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Comparison_tables).